 If you arrive during the daytime, you will be welcomed by a wonderful sight of snow-capped peaks and rolling green hills.
 Kathmandu valley lies nestled in a deep bowl formed by the Shivapuri, Pulchowki, Champadevi and Chandragiri hills.
 Once you land, complete the immigration process and make your way to the airport terminal.
 Our representative will receive you and escort you to your hotel.
 After checking in, take some rest.
 Your guide will meet you in the evening and brief you about your upcoming Annapurna Trek in Nepal and Druk Path Trek in Bhutan.
 Overnight in Kathmandu.

 Drive to the airport with your guide to catch a flight to Pokhara.
 Once again, enjoy mesmerizing views of snowcapped Himalayan peaks from aboard.
 Once you reach Pokhara, board a private vehicle and drive to Tikhedhunga via Nayapul.
-Spend 3 to 4 hours on the road navigating the rough and bumpy jeep track.
+Spend 3 hours on the road navigating the rough and bumpy jeep track.
 Once you reach Tikhedhunga, you start your Annapurna Trek by taking the trail to Ulleri.
 It’s a tough ascent as you have climb more than 3,000 steps to Ulleri.
 This is the toughest day of the trek, so brace yourself!
 The trail winds up to a lush and green mountainside.
 Once you reach Ulleri, head to a local teahouse where your room has been booked.
 Overnight in Ulleri.

 It is uphill all the way.
 The trail is covered with lush vegetation.
 During March-April this trail is covered with red and pink blooms of rhododendron.
 Trekkers call this a ‘walk through paradise’.